jdferreira/data-processing-book/en/module7.md

         # Break that information into a list
         enzyme_list = str.split(enzymes, '???')

-        # associate the path with its enzymes
+        # Associate the path with its enzymes
         path_enzyme[path_id] = enzyme_list

     # Print debugging information